ibm-cloud-docs/assistant-data/backup-142.md

 You can back up and restore the data that is associated with your {{site.data.keyword.conversationshort}} deployment in {{site.data.keyword.icp4dfull_notm}}.
 {: shortdesc}

+These instructions describe how to backup and restore {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}} 1.4.2.
+Use these instructions to backup and restore 1.4.1 to 1.4.2 and 1.4.2 to 1.4.2.

 The primary data storage for {{site.data.keyword.conversationshort}} is a Postgres database.
 Your data, such as workspaces, assistants, and skills are stored in Postgres.
 Other internal data, such as trained models, can be recreated from the data in Postgres.

 To back up the data, you use a tool that Postgres provides that is called `pg_dump`.
 The dump tool creates a backup by sending the database contents to `stdout` where you can write it to a file.